d2a4u/meteor/website/content/docs/api/highlevel/index.md

 - `CompositeTable` represent a DynamoDB table which has both partition key and sort key indexes.
 - `SimpleIndex` represent a secondary index on a partition key.
 - `SecondaryCompositeIndex` represent a secondary index on composite keys.

+## Limitations

+Table actions and scan actions are not supported in high level API to keep them flexible.